Does a Wellness Check Go on Your Record? Welfare Check?

 Section 1983 of the Civil Rights Act protects law enforcement from potential lawsuits when they enter a home based on a wellness check.
 This is known as qualified immunity and argues that the potential risk of not taking action would be greater than the potential harm of entering the residence.6

 Law enforcement will make attempts to speak to the person potentially in danger or need of medical attention.
 If they find the person is okay and not in any danger, law enforcement will report back that contact was made, the person is okay and will be reaching out to family or friends.
-Does a wellness check go on your record when law enforcement comes to your house?
+One might inquire whether a wellness check is recorded when law enforcement visits your home.
 It doesn’t go on a person’s public record but can be on file at the police department, and the family member or friend may disclose they requested a check on you.

 When law enforcement finds that the person is injured, has overdosed or deceased, they will contact the proper emergency personnel to transport the person to the nearest medical facility for those who are not deceased, or they will reach out to the local mobile crisis support team through the mental health agency in that area.
 The mobile crisis team will respond and make a determination if law enforcement should transport the individual to the nearest hospital for evaluation and possible commitment.